vipul79321/CP_Codes/OOP/constructors_destructors_gfg.md

 ### Use explicit Keyword ###
 [Link](https://www.geeksforgeeks.org/g-fact-93/)

-* When a class contains default constructor, then there maybe chance of implicit typecasting of **single parameter** (wont work with multiple parameter implicit typecasting).
+* If a class has a constructor which can be called with a single argument, then this constructor becomes conversion constructor because such a constructor allows conversion of the single argument to the class being constructed.
 See this code -
 ```c++
 class A {
     public: